 3 Ways To Get Traction With Your Food Truck Tweets

 Starting with the most obvious and easiest to master- the art of the hashtag for food trucks is all about being topical within the mobile food industry, your target market or subjects relevant to your brand.
 If you hashtag your tweet, it becomes easily searched, and may find its way to the perfect re-tweeter.

 Mentioning other food trucks or businesses related to your tweet (by including @ followed by their twitter address) is a no-brainer in gaining twitter traction- because whomever you mention will likely retweet to increase their own brand visibility.
 This is of course far more effective when used authentically, positively, and with a clear purpose- for example, to thank a customer, a business partner, a supplier, or event promoter; respond to their idea, or share content specifically relevant to them.

-Again, positive messages seem to get more traction, and to create that immediate, positive tweet-attraction- you can start your tweet with engaging adjectives that invite fellow tweeters to keep reading:
+Again, positive food truck tweets seem to get more traction, and to create that immediate, positive tweet-attraction- you can start your tweet with engaging adjectives that invite fellow tweeters to keep reading:

 Example: Helpful #Cookingtips: learn how to make our awesome <insert menu item here> at home! www.yourfoodtruckblog.com…

 This hits the topic of cooking tips and gives an opinion (helpful) in the first two words.
 Front-loading is effective for all scroll-feed social media.